JuxtaRYCT/SymbolicEquationSolver_GDSC/README.md

 # SymbolicEquationSolver_GDSC
-This is the repository of a symbolic equation solver made in python.
+This is the repository of a symbolic equation solver made by Yash Raj Singh